CalFresh Healthy Living (CFHL)

 Source

-CalFresh Healthy Living federal funds via U.S. Department of Agriculture
+$10.3 million from CalFresh Healthy Living federal funds via U.S. Department of Agriculture

 Allocation Formula